PA-R29sY2F0bG1hbg/Create_AD_User_GUI/README.md

 Use powershell for lunch the script.
-You will be able to execute the script without an active directory and see the GUI. but in thise case you won't be able to have all the functionnality of the programme.
+You will be able to execute the script without an active directory and see the GUI. but in thise case you won't be able to have all the functionnality.